When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 Of course, I started with designing my mood board because, let’s be real, colors are a big deal.

 Colors play a big role in not just branding but in our lives as well.
-They bring representation and consistency to our brands and messaging.
+And in business, colors bring representation and consistency to our brands and message.

-And for my secondary, I’m using some light-shaded gray and powdery blue.
+And for my secondary, I’m using some light-shaded gray and black.

 2. Brand photoshoot

-Despite having really bad acne, not getting my nails done because I had just traveled back to my place, and being unable to book a makeup appointment, it’s the best brand shoot I’ve ever had.
+Despite having really bad acne, not getting my nails done because I had just traveled back, and being unable to book a makeup appointment, it’s the best brand shoot I’ve ever had.
 (Not that I’ve had many, but this one had me tripping.)

-Also, my creativity box has been unlocked since “finding me,” and I wanted to flex my photo skills.
+Also, my creativity box has been unlocked since “finding me”, and I wanted to flex my photo skills.
 So, I played dress up, threw in a little Pinterest girlie concept, and took some bomb-ass images.
+My friends swear I have eyes for design, and they are absolutely right!

-There are over 1 billion websites stuffed in search engine databases and scrambling to be seen by anyone.
-Why add to that number when you can have a website that actually works for you?
+There are over 1 billion websites stuffing search engine databases and scrambling to be seen by anyone.
+Why simply add to that number when you can have a website that your best-fit clients won’t stop bingeing?
+See how.

 4. Website design